James Bacque

-James Bacque (19 May 1929 – 13 September 2019) was a Canadian writer, publisher, and book editor.
+James Watson Bacque (19 May 1929 – 13 September 2019) was a Canadian writer, publisher, and book editor.
 He was born in Toronto, Ontario.

 Early life

 Bacque was educated at Upper Canada College in Toronto and then the University of Toronto, where he studied history and philosophy, graduating in 1952 with a Bachelor of Arts degree.
 He was a member of Seaton's House, one of the school's boarding houses.

 Fiction writing

 Bacque was a mainstream fiction writer and essayist before turning his attention, in 1989, to the fate of German soldiers held as POWs by the Allies after World War II.
 His recent works include Dear Enemy (2000), with Richard Matthias Mueller, essays on Germany Then and Now.
 Bacque had just completed a comic drama for the stage entitled Conrad, about a media mogul in prison, which was scheduled for production on 2 October 2009 at the George Ignatieff Theatre in Toronto.
 Bacque's latest book, Putting On Conrad, about the experiences of producers trying to put on his play in the face of libel chill, is an amusing satire on Canada's literary establishment.